GHOST BOXING AT MKG!

 Basic Ring Generalship

-This workshop will officially launch GHOST DETROIT, Metro Detroit's first and only officially sanctioned Ghost Elusive Combat Training Group and coaching HQ.
-Coach Kurt Cornwell, owner and head instructor at MKG Detroit, is one of only 7 officially-licensed Ghost Instructors under Head Coach and Ghost Founder Phil Norman of the UK.
+Based out of MKG Detroit, THE DETROIT GHOSTS are Metro Detroit's first and only fully-sanctioned Ghost Elusive Combat Training Group.
+Coach Kurt Cornwell, owner and head instructor at MKG Detroit, is one of only 7 officially-licensed Ghost Instructors in the United States certified directly by Head Coach and Ghost Founder Phil Norman.
 GHOST is currently changing the boxing game in the UK, and MKG Detroit is proud to have the opportunity to help it grow here in the United States.
-Get in on the ground floor of the next wave of Martial Art training!
+Get in on the ground floor of the next wave of Sport Martial Art training!